Tarik Phillip

-Tarik Phillip (born August 10, 1993) is a British-American professional basketball player for the London Lions of the British Basketball League (BBL) and the EuroCup.
+Tarik Phillip (born August 10, 1993) is a British-American professional basketball player for the London Lions of the Super League Basketball.
 He played college basketball for West Virginia.

 Early life and high school

-Phillip was born in Brooklyn to a Grenadian father and an English mother.
-He began high school at Christ the King Regional High School in Middle Village, Queens before transferring to Brooklyn College Academy before his sophomore year and helped lead the team to the Public Schools Athletic League title in his first season with the Bobcats.
-Phillip did not play basketball as a senior due to eligibility issues and completed a fifth year at Queen City Prep in Charlotte, North Carolina.
+Phillip was born in Brooklyn, New York, to a Grenadian father and an English mother.
+He began high school at Christ the King Regional High School in Middle Village, Queens, before transferring to Brooklyn College Academy before his sophomore year and helped lead the team to the Public Schools Athletic League title in his first season with the Bobcats.
+Phillip did not play basketball as a senior due to eligibility issues, and completed a fifth year at Queen City Prep in Charlotte, North Carolina.
 After averaging 26 points and seven rebounds per game, Phillip committed to play for South Carolina but was ultimately ruled academically ineligible to play.

 College career

 Independence CC

 After failing to qualify academically to play for South Carolina, Phillip began his collegiate career at Howard College in Big Spring, Texas and sat out a season before transferring to Independence Community College.
 Despite missing the first 14 games due to academic issues, he was named the Kansas Jayhawk Community College Conference Eastern Division Player of the Year and was named an honorable mention Junior College All-American after averaging 18.7 points, 6.7 rebounds and 4.3 assists over the final 18 games of the season.